PumasAI-Labs/Julia-Workshop/docs/instructors.md

 First, show that macros start with `@` and quickly go over the examples.
 Next, show the two ways in which macros can be called: using spaces or parenthesis (as in a function).
 The `@time` and `@doc` macros are used in the examples, so it is a good idea to briefly talk about what those macros do.
 Lastly, show how `@macroexpand` can be used to see what a macro is doing under the hood.

+## Part 3: functions

+The code examples for this section of the workshop can be found in the `03-functions` folder.

+Start by going over `01-syntax.jl` as this script will cover the basics of defining and calling functions.
+First, show the standard way of creating functions with the `function` keyword, and then show how a function can be called once it has been defined.
+Use the examples to show that a function can have a single argument, multiple arguments, or no arguments at all.
+Next, go over the single line syntax to create functions, how that can be convenient for small or simple functions and how it allows creating functions in a very similar way to math.
+Lastly, go over the `return` keyword, how it can be used to return multiple values and how those values can be retrieved after a function call.

+Next, cover the contents of `02-advanced.jl`.
+This file contains code examples about a variety of advanced topics regarding the use of functions in Julia.
+The first topic is documentation.
+Show how you can add *docstrings* on top of a function's definition and how you can then access that documentation in the REPL by typing `?function_name`.
+If there are users that know how to write Markdown, mention that docstrings are interpreted as Markdown when displayed in the REPL.
+After that, go over argument and return `Type`s.
+Start by explaining how you can specify the accepted argument `Type`s by showing the examples that work and the ones that produce errors.
+Once that is clear, go over specifying the return `Type`, which should be a natural extension of what was shown before.

+The next advanced topic is default values for arguments.
+Go over the example to show how the syntax and make sure to explain how defining default values could be useful.
+It is probably important to mention that positional arguments with default values should always be left for the end (e.g `f(x, y=2)` instead of `f(y=2, x)`).
+Next, cover the use of keyword arguments.
+Start by explaining that keyword arguments are different from positional arguments in that they are identified through their names, not their positions.
+Then, go over the examples to show how they are used,and make sure to mention that it is a good practice to separate keyword arguments from positional arguments with a semicolon
+(`;`).
+It might be useful to mention that many packages use keyword arguments, specially for functions that have many arguments, which are particularly common in plotting packages such as `CairoMakie` or `AlgebraOfGraphics`.

+Lastly, go over anonymous functions.
+Use the example to show how they can be convenient in some cases.
+Examples using functions like `map`, `foreach` or `filter` could be useful, but the use of these functions will only be covered in detail until the next part of the workshop.

+The last script for this part of the workshop is `03-dispatch.jl`.
+This is intended to be a brief introduction to [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) in Julia.
+Start by showing again how argument `Type`s can be specified in a function.
+This should be brief as this topic was covered before.
+Next, use the code example to explain that sometimes it could be useful to have one function that behaves differently depending on the arguments that are passed to it.
+Show how you can "define the function again" with different argument `Type`s and how this creates another [method](https://docs.julialang.org/en/v1/manual/methods/#Methods) for that function.
+To finish, go over the `methods` function, which allows you to see a list of the available methods for a function.
+Show how to use it with both the function from the example and a function from Julia's standard library.

 ## Get in touch